Tape-Worm/Gorgon/CODE_OF_CONDUCT.md

 * Public or private harassment
 * Publishing others' private information, such as a physical or electronic address, without explicit permission
 * Other conduct which could reasonably be considered inappropriate in a professional setting
+* **Self righteous critique of others work**

+The last one gets special mention as it's been a common problem found on many other sites regarding programming.
+And no, "tough love" critiques from know-it-alls are not welcome.
+Being harsh with people does not constitute constructive criticism.
+Learn to people and be gracious.

 ## Our Responsibilities